 Except for any changes in internal controls related to the inclusion of Aclara's internal controls in the Company's control environment, if any, there have been no changes in the Company's internal control over financial reporting that occurred during the Company's most recently completed quarter that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.

 PART II OTHER INFORMATION

 ITEM 1A Risk Factors

-There have been no material changes in the Company's risk factors from those disclosed in the Annual Report on Form 10-K for the year ended December 31, 2017.
+Except as set forth below, there have been no material changes to any of the Company's risk factors disclosed in our 2017 Form 10-K.